Grand National Betting

-ITV and Racing TV hold broadcasting rights.
+In Australia, Foxtel holds the rights to the Grand National, and it will be shown on Sky Thoroughbred Central.
 Additionally, a number of online sportsbooks also offer live streaming of the event, although there are often some strings attached.
 This usually means that you will have to be a registered user and have a positive account balance.

 The Grand National has seen some of the sport’s greatest, most well-known horses and jockeys make significant records over the decades.

 The horse with the most wins is Red Rum, who is also remembered for running 100 races without falling once, thanks to his strong ability to jump.
 He won the Grand National in 1973, 1974, and 1977, and actually managed to come second in ‘75 and ‘76.

 The jockey with the most wins at the Grand National is George Stevens, who has claimed the top spot a staggering five times in his career.
 He won in 1856, riding Freetrader; in ‘63, riding Emblem; in ‘64, riding Emblematic; in ‘69, riding The Colonel; and in ‘70, riding The Colonel again.

 One of the most impressive records related to the Grand National is that belonging to the aptly-named Mr Frisk.
 In 1990, this horse managed to complete the entire course in just eight minutes and 47.8 seconds.